oneblink/apps/docs/submission-service.md

 ### `uploadAttachment()`

 Upload a submission attachment.
-Attachment must be passed as a read stream.
-Will return the attachments unique identifier.
+Attachment must be passed as a buffer.
+Will return the attachment's unique identifier.

 ```js
 const buffer = Buffer.from('my file data')